asceznyk/disclassifier/README.md

-# Distilling BERT for classification #
+# Distilling BERT for sequence classification #